CorBer/teensy_batdetector/README.md

 # Teensy_Batdetector  (update 2023 01 25)

 ## <b>GRANULAR STRETCH</b>
-In previous releases we used the acronym "TE" for one of our special modes of the detector.
-One of the producers of commercial detectors has objected to us using that acronym as they have a patent on the live TE technique.
-We therefore have renamed the mode to GS, Granular Stretch as this is the actual method we are usign based on the standard granular-effect library in the Teensy Audio library.
+In previous releases we used the acronym "TE" for one of the modes of the detector.
+A producer of commercial detectors has objected to us using that acronym as they have a patent on a live TE technique.
+Although We Are not using their technique We Are now renaming this mode to GS.
+This stands for Granular Stretch, which is the actual method We Are usign based on the standard granular-effect library in the Teensy Audio library. (see https://forum.pjrc.com/threads/53036-Batdetector-Time-expansion-(slow-down-replay)-using-granular-effect?highlight=granular+effect).

-All previous releases are therefore NOT available anymore as converting all of them to respect this demand would mean a lot of work.
+All code and hex of previous releases are currently NOT available  as converting all of them to respect this demand would mean a lot of work.
+If anybody wants a particular version please request and we will create that as a HEX file with the new GS acronym.

 <b>Teensy Batdetector forum</b>
 https://forum.pjrc.com/threads/38988-Bat-detector